chapulina/simslides/README.md

     * Write copiable HTML **text** to a dialog
 * ... plus all **Gazebo** features!

-## Install Gazebo

-The master branch supports Gazebo version 9.

-Follow the official install [instructions](http://gazebosim.org/tutorials?cat=install).
+### Ignition

+* Navigate through keyframes using **mouse**, **keyboard** or wireless **presenter**
+* Keyframes can:
+    * Look at a **slide** (even if it has moved)
+    * **Move camera** to a specific pose
+    * Go through slides **stacked** on the same pose
+* ... plus all **Ignition** features!

+---

-Checking out a couple other tutorials is also recommended if you want to use all of Gazebo's potential to customize your presentations.
+Checking out a couple other tutorials is also recommended if you want to use each simulator's potential to customize your presentations.
 Maybe you want to setup keyboard triggers?
-Control a robot using ROS?
+Control a robot using [ROS](https://www.ros.org/)?
 The possibilities are endless!

+## Install

+SimSlides' master branch supports both Gazebo-classic and Ignition.
+It's ok if you don't have both simulators installed, only the plugin for the simulator present will be compiled.

+### Gazebo classic

+The master branch has been tested on Gazebo version 11.

+Follow the official install [instructions](http://gazebosim.org/tutorials?cat=install).

-## Extra dependencies
+Extra dependencies:

     sudo apt install imagemagick

 > It's also recommended that you make sure ImageMagick can convert PDFs, see
 > [this](https://stackoverflow.com/questions/42928765/convertnot-authorized-aaaa-error-constitute-c-readimage-453?answertab=active#tab-top).

+### Ignition

+The master branch has been tested on Ignition Citadel.

+Follow the official install [instructions](https://ignitionrobotics.org/docs/citadel/install).

-## Build
+## Build SimSlides

     mkdir build
     cd build